urbanairship/techladder/ops.md

 ### Teaching and Mentoring

-Defines, documents, and evolves best practices for system installation, configuration, troubleshooting, and monitoring; Recognized by engineers in multiple teams as an expert mentor and teacher; consistently in demand for configuration and implementation review; regularly provides training and support for new methods, tools, and patterns
+Defines, documents, and evolves best practices for system installation, configuration, troubleshooting, and monitoring; Recognized by engineers in multiple teams as an expert mentor and teacher; consistently in demand for configuration and implementation review; regularly provides training and support for new methods, tools, and patterns.

 ### Culture and Leadership

-Builds tools, frameworks, and projects that improve productivity for many colleagues; sets a positive example throughout the company for quality and responsibility; helps define hiring standards and practices
+Builds tools, frameworks, and projects that improve productivity for many colleagues; sets a positive example throughout the company for quality and responsibility; helps define hiring standards and practices.

 ### Customer Success

-Able to anticipate and quickly adapt systems and practices to changes in load, usage, and customer requirements; works closely with engineering, product, and sales teams to ensure continued product/market fit; keeps entire team focused on important, high-value efforts
+Able to anticipate and quickly adapt systems and practices to changes in load, usage, and customer requirements; works closely with engineering, product, and sales teams to ensure continued product/market fit; keeps entire team focused on important, high-value efforts.

 ## Distinguished Operations Engineer